Brahmanandam filmography

 Brahmanandam is an Indian actor and comedian working mostly in Telugu films.
-He currently holds the Guinness World Record for the most screen credits for a living actor.
+He currently holds the Guinness World Record for the most screen credits being a living actor.
 In 2009, he was honoured with the Padma Shri, for his contribution to Indian cinema.
 Brahmanandam was part of the television quiz show Brahmi 1 million Show on I-News.
 He appeared in more than 1,050 (one thousand fifty) films.
 He also been as a judge in the 2018 Telugu Television Stand-up comedy show, The Great Telugu Laughter Challenge.